 Customer Reviews: Most customers who tried Vet Basics Lime Sulfur Dip reported that it was quite effective for treating mange and other skin ailments.
 Many also reported that it was easy to mix and apply to their pet.
 A few owners did note that the product has a very powerful “rotten eggs” smell, but this is to be expected, as it should be with any sulfur-rich product.

 Just be sure to contact your vet before using any home remedies for mange.
-Some of the most commonly used home remedies for mange in dogs include:
+Some of the most commonly used at-home remedies include:

 If your dog is suffering from a mild case of localized mange, you can apply a thin film of olive oil to the affected area.
 The olive oil may be helpful in suffocating the mites, and it’ll also help soothe and moisturize your dog’s skin too.
 You may have to cover the afflicted area with a bandage or piece of clothing to prevent your dog from licking the olive oil off.